kubernetes-sigs/cluster-api/docs/book/src/tasks/automated-machine-management/healthchecking.md

 A MachineHealthCheck is defined on a management cluster and scoped to a particular workload cluster.

 When defining a MachineHealthCheck, users specify a timeout for each of the conditions that they define to check on the Machine's Node.
 If any of these conditions are met for the duration of the timeout, the Machine will be remediated.
+Also, Machines with `failureMessage` or `failureMessage` (terminal failures) are automatically remediated.
 By default, the action of remediating a Machine should trigger a new Machine to be created to replace the failed one, but providers are allowed to plug in more sophisticated external remediation solutions.

 ## Creating a MachineHealthCheck